This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

-Can I make a vegetarian version of cashew chicken?
+Can I make cashew chicken without nuts?

 Ways To Use Leftover Ingredients